viepovsky/PESEL/README.md

 The `InvalidPeselException` message includes information about the validation of the invalid PESEL, and is thrown when the PESEL:
 - has an invalid length (other than 11)
 - has invalid characters (characters other than digits)
-- has an invalid control number (e.g. is 5 but should be 7)
+- has an invalid control digit (e.g. is 5 but should be 7)
 - has an invalid birth date (e.g. the 32nd of any month)

 When using `PeselGeneratorParams`, if you pass an out-of-range date parameter, it will throw an `IllegalArgumentException`.